rbren/lucy/README.md

 ```bash
 lucy publish /path/to/dir
 ```
+which will zip up the directory and upload the resulting tarball.

+### Build!
-Then anyone can create a config.json like
+Now anyone can create a config.json like
 * config.json
 ```js
 {